-When you start working from home, getting support from you spouse is very important.
-Unfortunately not all spouses are willing to give you the support you need.
+When you start working from home, getting support from your spouse is very important.
+Unfortunately, not all spouses are willing to give you the support you need.
 When I first started my small business, my wife was not very supportive for various reasons.
-Fortunately I learned several tricks that helped me get the support I needed to make my dreams a success and now I will share them with you.
+Fortunately, I learned several tricks that helped me get the support I needed to make my dreams a success, and now I will share them with you.

-Here are five ways to get support from husband for your at home business.
+Here are five ways to get support from your husband (or spouse) for your at-home business.

 1. What Is The Future Potential

 Your husband may not understand that you have an actual business.
 Making jewelry, writing, taking pictures, talking to people, those are hobbies, not actual work.
 Sure you may get some pocket change from it, but this is fun stuff.